Nature of Business and Significant Accounting Policies |

 Intangible Assets

 Intangible assets consist of the value of contract-related intangible assets, trade names and acquired technologies acquired in acquisitions.
 We amortize intangible assets on a straight-line basis over their estimated useful lives unless their useful lives are determined to be indefinite.
 The amounts we record related to acquired intangibles are determined by us considering the results of independent valuations.
-Our contract-related intangibles are amortized over their estimated useful lives of approximately five to 18 years with a weighted-average life of approximately 14.2 years as of December 31, 2020.
-We have six trade names that are amortized over an estimated useful life of approximately two to nine years.
+Our contract-related intangibles are amortized over their estimated useful lives of approximately to 18 years with a weighted-average life of approximately 14.2 years as of December 31, 2020.
+We have six trade names that are amortized over an estimated useful life of approximately to nine years.
 We have an acquired technologies intangible asset that is amortized over an estimated useful life of 11 years.
 The weighted-average life for all amortizable intangible assets is approximately 13.8 years as of December 31, 2020.

 Recently Issued Accounting Pronouncements Not Yet Adopted